DesmondYau/RaftDrive/README.md

 - Custom `RaftClient` interface abstracts the transport layer — swapping from in-process to gRPC required changing only 3 lines in `raft.cpp`
 - Each node runs as an independent container, communicating over Docker's internal network

+### Fault Tolerance
+- The cluster tolerates **1 node failure** out of 3 (Raft majority quorum = 2)
+- The cluster re-elects a new leader and resumes serving requests within 800ms of a node failure
+- `raftdrive` automatically routes requests to the new leader

 ### Strongly-consistent Metadata
 - All filesystem metadata (directories, file records, children lists) is stored as JSON values in the Raft KV store
 - KV schema: